Graduation day recognises the culmination of your hard work with a formal degree ceremony held in the Sheldonian Theatre or Examination Schools.

 Available dates for Historic Graduands

-The remainder of the 2017-18 dates, and the new 2018-19 dates, are listed below.
-Historic Graduands will be able to book onto available slots for a 2018-19 date of their choice after February 2018, once the finalists' booking window has closed.
+The remaining 2018-19 degree date is 4th May 2019.
+Historic Graduands may still apply to be placed on the waiting list for the 4th May 2019.
+The 2019-2020 dates will be posted in November 2018.
+Historic Graduands will be able to book onto available slots for a 2019-2020 date of their choice after February 2019, once the finalists' booking window has closed.
 If your preferred date is full, you will need to be placed on a waiting list for that specific date.
 After being placed on a waiting list, please note that your chosen degree date is not guaranteed.
 The University will confirm whether your place is definite some time between February and up to 60 days before the date of the ceremony.
 Cancellations must be made no less than 60 days prior to a degree day, otherwise it will mean the degree(s) will be conferred 'in absentia' without the option to attend a later ceremony.
 This will also apply if a graduand does not turn up at the ceremony.

 Important for those on waiting lists:

 The University will not accept cancellations within 60 days of a degree ceremony (unless there are mitigating circumstances).
 If you are allocated a space to attend from a waiting list between 30 and 60 days prior to the ceremony, you will not be able to withdraw from the ceremony, which would mean your degree would go through in absentia, without the opportunity to take your degree in person at a later date.